mbernson/logboek/README.md

 # Logboek

-This is a web-application for organizing (logging) information for (ICT-)forensic investigations.
+This is a web-application for organizing and logging information for (ICT-)forensic investigations.
 It lets different users maintain any number of logbooks and store text-entries within them.

 ## Features

 Logboek's primary features are:

-* Maintaining forensic journals (logbooks) during your investigation.
+* Maintaining forensic journals during your investigation.
 * Assigning tasks to people in your team.
-* Securely storing evidence files.
+* Securely storing (and verifying) evidence files.

+Also included are ways to:

+* Export journals to CSV, Markdown and PDF.
+* Keep a list of suspects.
+* Solve mono-alphabatic ciphers.

 ## Requirements

-* PHP > 5.4
+* PHP >= 5.4
-* MySQL > 5.4
+* MySQL >= 5.5

 ## Installation